Charging Comparison

 Quick verdict

-The Toyota bZ4X has a higher peak charging speed at 150 kW DC, but the Alfa Romeo Junior Elettrica actually finishes the 10-80% charge faster (27 min vs 29 min) thanks to its smaller battery.
-The Alfa Romeo Junior Elettrica is more efficient at 159 Wh/km.
+The Toyota bZ4X has the higher published DC charging figure at 150 kW, but the published charge-time data matters more for road-trip stops.
+The Alfa Romeo Junior Elettrica is listed at about 27 minutes versus 29 minutes for the Toyota bZ4X.
+The Alfa Romeo Junior Elettrica is more efficient at approximately 159 Wh/km.
 The Toyota bZ4X offers more WLTP rated range at 528 km.

 Side-by-Side Specs